What do you imagine St Denys to be?

 Imagine St Denys expands the questions that were asked during the Breathing Spaces project and aims to capture the collective wisdom and imagination of our local community to build a positive shared vision of our future.
 We would like to make sure every one who wants to be involved in the conversations can be, so we all have a chance to contribute and to imagine the St Denys we want to live in.

 So far we have co-created a local newsletter, the Itchen Sink, which you should have received through your door.
 We wanted to celebrate all that is happening in St Denys and with the hard work of a small group of local residents (many thanks Deb, Chris and Martin) and funding from this project, our first edition went out at the end of April (next edition likely end of July).
 We have also been out and about in the Priory Teas milk float, our mobile way to connect.
-See you again on the 27th June (for more dates see below).
-We will also have some online and in person gatherings, please sign up to the newsletter to find out more.
+See you again on the 25th July.
+We have had our first in person get together and have collected some of your thoughts and ideas about resources we have in St Denys and what we would like to see in St Denys in the future.
+Please sign up to the newsletter to find out more.

 We would love you to get involved in organising and developing this project and we are looking for people who can help with social media and website updates, helpers on the Priory Teas milk float and those with skills in facilitation and community development.
 If you are interested in what we can do in a more formal capacity, such as a Neighbourhood Plan please do drop us a line at clare(at)transitionsouthampton.org Clare will be working on the project most Mondays and Fridays and so will respond on those days.
 Newsletter sign up below.

 Local project listings

 There are already some amazing projects in St Denys that have helped to create a sense of community and connection and we would like to use this page as a resource and signpost for local projects in the area.
 The projects are listed below.
 We know we haven’t captured them all so if you have a project you would like to share do please let us know.